-rate may have a smaller effect than the false positive rate so that an indecision weight $\lambda$ is used to express the relative "importance" between these two rates.
+Rather than using the usual prediction error, we ask that the weak classifiers satisfy a desired false negative rate (FNR) upper bound while minimizing the false positive rate (FPR) and the indecision rate (INDR).
+Note that the indecision rate may have a smaller effect than the false positive rate so that an indecision weight λ is used to express the relative "importance" between these two rates.
 For example, an indecision weight of 0.5 means one false positive point is equal to two indecision points during optimizing.
-Hence, the weak learner's goal is to find a hypothesis $h_t$ and the corresponding confidence probability threshold $\beta_t$ which minimizes:
+Hence, the weak learner's goal is to find a hypothesis h_t and the corresponding confidence probability threshold β_t which minimizes:

 $$FP + \lambda IND$$

-subject to

-$$FNR = \frac{FN}{TP + FN} \leq \epsilon$$
+subject to $FNR = \frac{FN}{TP + FN} \le \epsilon$

 (1)